toddcf/budget-app/README.md

 - Slice, which returns an array.
 (A trick for converting the list that querySelectorAll returned . . . back into an array.)
 - forEach (as opposed to for loop).
 - Map.
 (Loops over an array and returns a brand new array.)
 - parseFloat().
-Converts a string into a floating number (a number with decimals).
+Converts a string into a floating number (aka a number with decimals).
 - Using parentNode (multiple times if necessary) to traverse the DOM.
 - Math.abs to get the absolute value of a number (no + or - value).
 - toFixed() to set decimal places to a fixed amount.